Quantum Nonlocality under Latency Constraints: Three-Party XOR Games with Aggregated Parties

 with

 This is nothing but the winning probability of a CHSH game between the parties $v_1$ and $v_2$.
-Hence there exists quantum strategy achieves the value $\cos^2 \frac{\pi}{8}$ for $\mathrm{XOR}_2$, which matches the upper bound $0.8536$ computed via the third-level of the NPA hierarchy.
+Hence there exists a quantum strategy that achieves the value $\cos^2 \frac{\pi}{8}$ for $\mathrm{XOR}_2$, which matches the upper bound $0.8536$ computed via the third level of the NPA hierarchy.
 Similarly, for $\mathrm{XOR}_3$, let $v_2$ always output $0$.
 The three-party XOR game then reduces to a CHSH game between $v_1$ and $v_3$.
 Then they can win this game with probability $\cos^2 \frac{\pi}{8}$.